houjiezhuzi/GPSpoof/README.md

 cd ./GPSpoof
 ./gpspoof
 ```
 From there on follow the instructions in the script.
+If it's the first time running the script, answering yes to all the question will (usually) do the job.

 ## What it does
 * Download and compile gps-sdr-sim if not present in the same directory